MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 2. Configure Office applications and services

-    Configure Office applications and services for the information rights management (IRM) features in SharePoint Online or Exchange Online.
+    Configure Office applications and services for the information rights management (IRM) features in SharePoint or Exchange Online.
 For more information, see [Configuring applications for Azure Rights Management](./configure-applications.md).

 3. Configure the super user feature for data recovery